click here for the companion R script for this lecture.

 Bayesian point estimate

-One of the differences between the MLE and the Bayesian paradigm (although both use likelihood as a way to summarize the information content of the data) is that the point estimate is not usually the maximum (mode) of the posterior distribution (in MLE, we by definition try to find the parameter value that maximizes the likelihood function) but the mean (expected value) or the median of the posterior distribution.
+One of the differences between the frequentist and the Bayesian paradigm (although both use the likelihood function as a way to summarize the information content of the data) is that the point estimate is not usually the maximum (mode) of the posterior distribution.
+Instead, our point estimate is usually the mean (expected value) or the median of the posterior distribution for our parameter.

 Imagine you had a skewed posterior distribution that looked something like this (this is actually a lognormal distribution):